martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 {::boilerplate bcp14-tagged}

 # Protocol Design {#design}
+A few points of note are below about this specifications relationship to other SRTP Key Management protocols or SRTP protocols as to leave no ambiguity.

+{: vspace='0'}
+Session Description Protocol (SDP) Security Descriptions for Media Streams:
+: The authors have chosen to avoid modifying RFC4568 a=crypto offers as to avoid backwards compatibility issues with a non-versioned protocol.
-This specification adds to what is defined in SDP Security Framework {{RFC4568}} by allowing applications to explicitly negotiate additional items from the cryptographic context such as the packet index ingredients: ROC, SSRC and Sequence Number via SDP.
+  Instead this specification adds to what is defined in SDP Security Framework {{RFC4568}} by allowing applications to explicitly negotiate additional items from the cryptographic context such as the packet index ingredients: ROC, SSRC and Sequence Number via a new SDP Attribute.
   By coupling this information with the applicable "a=crypto" offers; a receiving application can properly instantiate an SRTP cryptographic context at the start of a session, later in a session, after session modification or when joining an ongoing session.

-It should be noted that:

-{: spacing="compact"}
+Key Management Extensions for Session Description Protocol (SDP) and Real Time Streaming Protocol (RTSP):
-- This specifications makes no attempt to be compatible with the Key Management Extension for SDP "a=key-mgmt" defined by {{RFC4567}}.
+: This specifications makes no attempt to be compatible with the Key Management Extension for SDP "a=key-mgmt" defined by {{RFC4567}}

+ZRTP: Media Path Key Agreement for Unicast Secure RTP:
-- This specifications makes no attempt to be compatible with the Key Management via SDP for ZRTP "a=zrtp-hash" defined by {{RFC6189}}.
+: This specifications makes no attempt to be compatible with the Key Management via SDP for ZRTP "a=zrtp-hash" defined by {{RFC6189}}.

+DTLS-SRTP, EKT-SRTP, Privacy Enhanced Conferencing items (PERC):
-- All DTLS-SRTP items including Privacy Enhanced Conferencing items (PERC) are out of scope for the purposes of this specification {{RFC8723}} {{RFC8871}}.
+: All DTLS-SRTP items including Privacy Enhanced Conferencing items (PERC) [{{RFC8723}} and {{RFC8871}}] are out of scope for the purposes of this specification.

+Secure Real Time Control Protocol (SRTCP):
-- Is not required by SRTCP since the packet index is carried within the SRTCP packet and does not need an out-of-band equivalent.
+: This specification is  not required by SRTCP since the packet index is carried within the SRTCP packet and does not need an out-of-band equivalent.

+Source-Specific Media Attributes in the Session Description Protocol (SDP):
+: The authors of this specification vetted {{RFC5576}} SSRC Attribute "a=ssrc" but felt that it would require too much modification and additions to the SSRC Attribute specification to allow unknown SSRC values and the other information which needs to be conveyed.
+  Further, requiring implementation of the core SSRC Attribute RFC could pose as a barrier entry and separating the two into different SDP Attributes is the better option.
+  An implementation SHOULD NOT send RFC5576 SSRC Attributes alongside SRTP Assurance SSRC Attributes.
+  If both are present in SDP, a receiver SHOULD utilize prioritize the SRTP Assurance attributes over SSRC Attributes since these attributes will provide better SRTP cryptographic context initialization.

+Completely Encrypting RTP Header Extensions and Contributing Sources:
+: SRTP Assurance is compatible with {{RFC9335}} "a=cryptex" media and session level attribute.

 ## SDP Considerations {#syntax}
 This specification introduces a new SRTP Assurance attribute defined as "a=srtpass".